-Sifu Wong Seng Yen and Sifu Wu Gong Yi have passed away, but they remain a great inspiration for us all.
-They not only demonstrated that Tai Chi Chuan by itself is a great martial art, but their actions put to utter shame martial artists who took pleasure in continuing to hurt their opponents when it was clear they had won.
+Sifu Wong Seng Yen has passed away, but he remains a great inspiration for us all.
+He not only demonstrated that Tai Chi Chuan by itself is a great martial art, but his actions put to utter shame martial artists who took pleasure in continuing to hurt their opponents when it was clear they had won.

 Yes, Tai Chi Chuan is an absolutely independent martial art.
 By itself, absolutely without having to take anything whatsoever from outside -- like taking warm-up exercises from the West, chi kung exercises from other chi kung types, fighting techniques from other martial arts -- Tai Chi Chuan is exceedingly effective for fighting.

 More than this, Tai Chi Chuan is a comprehensive programme for physical, emotional, mental and spiritual development.
 It is complete by itself.
 By practising just Tai Chi Chuan, without having to add anything from outside, one can be radiantly healthy, emotional calm, mentally fresh and may attain the highest spiritual fulfilment.
 It may sound too good to be true, and it would sound impossible to those who practise only Tai Chi dance, but it is true.